The Road Traveled

 In the 20th Century, the tribe worked hard to preserve its traditions and way of life despite the injustices they encountered.
 Facing discrimination and the challenges associated with those beliefs, many members of the Pamunkey Tribe left Virginia to find work and educational opportunities.
 Fortunately, many Pamunkey Indians have since returned to Virginia and have been building a life here in the Commonwealth.

 In 2015, the United States government, through the Bureau of Indian Affairs, granted federal recognition to the Pamunkey Tribe.
 This was the culmination of over 30 years of work by the Tribe to gain this recognition.
 They are the first and only tribe in Virginia to receive such recognition through this process.
 With this status, Pamunkey Indians have access to federal grants and programs to increase access to healthcare, educational opportunities, better housing and improved infrastructure.
 It also allows them to pursue economic development opportunities that will ensure the long-term viability of the tribe and a means for them to give back to fellow Virginians.

 While they have endured hardships throughout their long history, the tribe prides itself on being good stewards of the land and fostering a culture of generosity.
 Members are proud to consider themselves Virginians just as much as they are Pamunkey Indians and continue to seek out ways to be contributing members to the success of the Commonwealth.

 The Vision Forward

-The two resort and casinos will allow the tribe to have financial independence, rather than relying on federal government programs, while also providing a better life for tribal members.
-Revenue from the projects will also enable the Tribe to help support other disadvantaged communities in Virginia.
+The Norfolk resort and casino will allow the Tribe to have financial independence, rather than relying on federal programs, and provide a better quality-of-life for tribal members.
+Revenue from the project will also enable the Tribe to help support other disadvantaged communities in Virginia.